-(1) The California Department of Water Resources shall submit a written annual report to the Council, as well as present the report to the Council, on State funds distributed or provided by the California Department of Water Resources for levee operation, maintenance, repair, rehabilitation, replacement and improvement projects within the legal Delta.
-At least 45 days prior to the oral presentation before the Council, the California Department of Water Resources shall submit the written annual report to the Council and make the report publicly available.

-(2) The report shall include:

-(A) A description of State funds provided for each levee operation, maintenance, repair, rehabilitation, replacement, and improvement program funded during the reporting year;

-(B) A list of each levee improvement project proposal submitted to the California Department of Water Resources for funding, regardless of whether the California Department of Water Resources awarded funding to the project;

-(C) A list of the improvement projects awarded funding, the funding level awarded, the local cost share, and the applicable priority of the island or tract from Table 1 in paragraph (b)(1) where the levee improvement project is located;

-(D) A description, for each awarded project, of changes (when completed) to levee geometry, the specific locations of those changes, and expected changes in the level of flood protection provided or standard achieved;

-(E) If the California Department of Water Resources awards funds for any levee improvement project that is inconsistent with the priorities identified in paragraph (b)(1), the annual report shall identify for each project: how the funding is inconsistent with the priorities, describe why variation from the priorities is necessary, and explain how the funding nevertheless protects lives, property, or other State interests, such as infrastructure, agriculture, water supply reliability, Delta ecosystem, or Delta communities;

-(F) A summary of The California Department of Water Resources' rationale for levee improvement project proposals submitted, but not awarded funding during the reporting year; and

-(G) A summary of all previous California Department of Water Resources funded levee improvement project activities completed during the reporting year and location of those activities.
+- (1) The California Department of Water Resources shall submit a written annual report, as described in paragraph (2), to the Council, as well as present the report to the Council, on State funds distributed or provided by the California Department of Water Resources for levee operation, maintenance, repair, rehabilitation, replacement, and improvement projects within the legal Delta.
+At least 45 days prior to the oral presentation before the Council, and no later than March 1 of each calendar year, the California Department of Water Resources shall submit the written annual report to the Council and make the report publicly available. - (2) The report shall include: - (A) A description of all discretionary State funds provided for each levee operation, maintenance, repair, rehabilitation, replacement, and improvement program funded funding for levees awarded by the California Department of Water Resources, during the reporting year; including both of the following: - (i) levee operation, maintenance, Levee improvement. - (ii) Levee operation and maintenance. - and improvement program funded during the reporting year; - (B) A list of each levee improvement project proposal submitted to the California Department of Water Resources for funding, regardless of whether the California Department of Water Resources awarded funding to the project; - (C) A list of the improvement projects awarded funding, the funding level awarded, the local cost share, and the applicable priority of the island or tract from Table 1 in paragraph subsection (b)(1) where the levee improvement project is located; - (D) A description, for each awarded project, of changes (when completed) to levee geometry, the specific locations of those changes, and expected changes in the level of flood protection provided or standard achieved; - (E) If the California Department of Water Resources awards funds for any levee improvement project that is inconsistent with the priorities identified in paragraph subsection (b)(1), the annual report shall identify for each project: how the funding is inconsistent with the priorities, describe why variation from the priorities is necessary, and explain how the funding nevertheless protects lives, property, or other State interests, such as infrastructure, agriculture, water supply reliability, Delta ecosystem, or Delta communities; - (F) A summary of The the California Department of Water Resources' rationale for levee improvement project proposals submitted, but not awarded funding during the reporting year; and - (G) A summary of all previous California Department of Water Resources funded levee improvement project activities completed during the reporting year and location of those activities.

-$\frac{(b)(d)}{(b)}$ For purposes of Water Code section 85057.5(a)(3) and section 5001(j)(1)(E) of this Chapter, this policy covers a proposed action that involves discretionary State investments in Delta flood risk management, including levee operations, maintenance, and improvements.
+(b)(d) For purposes of Water Code section 85057.5(a)(3) and section 5001(j)(1)(E) of this Chapter, this policy covers a proposed action that involves discretionary State investments in Delta flood risk management, including levee operations, maintenance, and improvements.
 Nothing in this policy establishes or otherwise changes existing levee standards.

-Note: Authority cited: Sections 85210(i), 85210(h), and 85306 Water Code.
-Reference: Sections 85020, 85022, 85054, 85057.5, 85300, 85305 and 85306, 85307, and 85309 Water Code.
+Note: Authority cited: Sections 85210(i), 85210(h) 85210 and 85306, Water Code.
+Reference: Sections 85020, 85022, 85054, 85057.5, 85300, 85305, and 85309, Water Code.